ibm-cloud-architecture/refarch-integration/README.md

 Updated September 10 2018

 ## Target audiences
-This solution implementation covers a lot of different and interesting subject.
+This solution implementation covers a lot of different and interesting subjects.
 If you are...
 * an architect, you will get a deeper understanding on how all the components work together, and how to address API economy, support cloud native polyglot applications and micro service while leveraging your existing investments in SOA and ESB pattern.
 * a developer, you will get a broader view of the solution end to end and get existing starting code, and practices you may want to reuse during your future implementation.
 We focus on hybrid cloud and private cloud so some interesting areas like CI/CD in hybrid are covered.
 Test Driven Development with consumer driven contract testing.
 * a project manager, you may understand all the artifacts to develop in an hybrid integration solution, and we may help in the future to do project estimation.